netmod-wg/schedule-yang/draft-ietf-opsawg-ucl-acl.md

 --- abstract

-   This document defines a YANG module for policy-based network access control, which provides consistent and efficient enforcement of network access control policies based on group identity.
+   This document defines a YANG data model for policy-based network access control, which provides consistent and efficient enforcement of network access control policies based on group identity.
 Moreover, this document defines a mechanism to ease the maintenance of the mapping between a user group identifier and a set of IP/MAC addresses to enforce policy-based network access control.

-   Also, the document defines a common schedule YANG module which is designed to be applicable for policy activation based on date and time conditions.

    In addition, the document defines a RADIUS attribute that is used to communicate the user group identifier as part of identification and